Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 Two types of medications can make your bones stronger, reducing your risk of serious problems if you have bone metastases.
 They can also reduce the risk of cancer cells spreading to your bones.

 Bisphosphonates such as pamidronate (Aredia) and zoledronic acid (Zometa) slow down and prevent bone loss.
 They are given intravenously every three to four weeks or every three months.
 Another option is the RANK ligand inhibitor denosumab (sold as Prolia and Xgeva).
 This medication attaches to osteoclasts (cells that break down bone) and stops them from dissolving too much bone tissue.
-Denosumab is given as an injection about once a month.
+Denosumab is given as an injection about once every 6 months.

 Treatments To Relieve Symptoms